robric/wiki-contrail-controller/OpenContrail-bring-up-and-provisioning.md

 ```

+- disc_server_ip should be the load balancer address.
+The LB should front-end port 5998 which is served by the discovery process.
+Only a single discovery server answers requires (master election via zookeeper).
 - cassandra_server_list is a space separated list in the form: "x.x.x.x:9160 y.y.y.y:9160".
 - zk_server_ip is a comma separated list in the form "x.x.x.x:2181,y.y.y.y:2181" and defaults to localhost.